limbernie/limbernie.github.io/_posts/2018-01-27-cyberry-walkthrough.md

 edocrq
 ```

-_Note that the reverse of "edocrq" is "qrcode"._
+Notice that the reverse of "edocrq" is "qrcode"?

-Well, in any case, the file `edocrq` was available from the web server and it looked like this.
+The file `edocrq` is available from the web server and it looks like this.

 ![edocrq.png](/assets/images/posts/cyberry-walkthrough/edocrq.png)

-There's a slight twist before I decode the QR code.
-It needs to flip it horizontally like so.
+Flip it horizontally to decode, as in the reverse of "edocrq" to "qrcode"

 ![qrcode.png](/assets/images/posts/cyberry-walkthrough/qrcode.png)

-It's decoded to `/berrypedia.html`.
+It decodes to `/berrypedia.html`.

 ### Directory/File Enumeration (2)

-`dirbuster` got to the same conclusion without going through the hard way.
+`dirbuster` reaches the same conclusion without going through the hard way.

 ```
 Starting OWASP DirBuster 1.0-RC1